nickdchristian/strato/CLI.md

 * `all`: Run ALL S3 Security checks (Encryption and...
 * `encryption`: Scan ONLY for default encryption...
 * `public-access`: Scan ONLY for public access blocks.
+* `policy`: Scan ONLY for bucket policy compliance.
 * `acls`: Scan ONLY for Legacy ACL usage and Log...
 * `versioning`: Scan for Versioning and MFA Delete...
 * `object-lock`: Scan for Object Lock configuration.